Skip to content

 Connections contain network receive and send buffers.
 Their size changes dynamically and depends on the use cases.
 On top of that, connections also store event subscriptions made by controllers.
 The size needed for these subscriptions can be significant and is important to understand when trying to reduce memory usage in a device.

-Static devies#
+Static devices#

 Configuration Size in bytes Comments